ivoyager/electron_app/README.md

 # electron_app
 Wrapper for running Planetarium HTML5 export as a desktop app (experimental).

 This may be a dumb idea, but what I'm doing here is having Electron (basically, a Chromium web browser) run the Planetarium (as an HTML5 export).
 It works.
 It may be a better idea to have the Planetarium (native export for platform) run the browser.
 The 2nd option seems better but I'm not sure.

-Browser runs Planetarium (versus the reverse):
-* Pro: Only 1 "engine" (the browser) running both systems.
-(I don't know if this is a real performance advantage.)
-* Con: Stuck with HTML5 rather than native Planetarium:
-    * This may (or may not) negate above advantage.
-    * Stuck with WebGL.
+Or 3rd option, have browser run Planetarium, but (somehow) as its native export.

 See Electron docs [here](https://www.electronjs.org/docs).